LightBurnSoftware/Documentation/CutPlanner.md

 ### Order By Layer

-If you choose Orer By Layer, the cut planner will apply all optimizations to the first layer, then the second layer, and so on.
+If you choose Order By Layer, the cut planner will apply all optimizations to the first layer, then the second layer, and so on.

  ### Order By Groups